Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Numerical Tests

 While emphasis has been on MSE, the importance of satisfying constraints cannot be undermined.
 To this end, we tested the feasibility of SI-DNN OPF predictions using the following metrics.
-For each of the DNNs, given a test input and DNN prediction, an AC power flow solution was obtained using MATPOWER.
+For each of the DNNs, given a test input and the associated DNN prediction, an AC power flow solution was obtained using MATPOWER.
 For each instance, the inequalities in~\eqref{eq:P2:m} not directly enforced by the $\tanh$ activation were evaluated.
-These included voltage limits on load buses, line flow limits, generator reactive power limits, and the slack bus active power limits, totalling to 126 constraints for the 39-bus system.
-For suitable scaling, the violations in flows and generation were normalized by the maximum limit, while voltage violations were maintained in pu.
-We evaluated the constraint violations caused by implementing the predictions of SI-DNN and P-DNN on the test instances that remained after sampling training sets of different sizes from the 1000 random instances.
-For different training sizes, Table~\ref{tbl:SDP39} lists: \emph{a)} the average number of violations, exceeding a normalized magnitude of $10^{-4}$, per test instance; \emph{b)} the maximum constraint violation observed; and \emph{c)} the violations averaged over all constraints and test instances.
-Interestingly, while both DNNs incur similar count of violations, SI-DNN reduces the maximum violation by half and mean violation to less than a third.
+These included voltage limits on load buses, line flow limits, generator reactive power limits, and the slack bus active power limits, totalling to 126, 424, and 647 constraints for the 39-, 118-, and 200-bus system, respectively.
+For suitable scaling, the violations in flows and generation were normalized by the maximum limit.
+To be specific, a normalized violation of $10^{-3}$ in generator power injection translates to a violation of $0.1\%$ of the maximum power capacity of that generator.
+Voltage violations were maintained in pu.